Shoreline Management Plans | Coastal Partnership East

 East Lane Bawdsey Cliff Recession Study 2011 CH2M click here

-Following a public consultation in 2019, there will be a policy change from No Active Intervention to Managed Realignment.
-This has been approved by the Regional Flood and Coastal Committee and East Suffolk Council’s Cabinet.
+Following a public consultation in 2019, there was be a policy change from No Active Intervention to Managed Realignment.
+This was approved by the Regional Flood and Coastal Committee and East Suffolk Council’s Cabinet.

 East Suffolk Council